 What about clans?
 We’re people, too.

-If you want your clan to have a presence and a booth at the festival, contact Tammy Vaughn, Her contact info is on the Vendor page (link above).
+If you want your clan to have a presence and a booth at the festival please follow the directions on the Vendors page.
+There is no fee to set up a Clan booth but we still need to know you’re coming so please fill out an application.
 We would love to have you!

 I’d like to perform at CelticFest Mississippi.
 How do I start the process?